mikeizbicki/cmc-csci040/README.md

 <!--

 make labs due during the lab session; -1 point penalty for submitting late

-change the requirements of hw_00 to have:
-- a legitimate title bar and consistent formatting between pages
-- no broken links
-- no inline styles/no style tags
-- no broken html tags like "html>"

 introduce pythontutor before doing python in vscode?